NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/README.md

 "Hello1", and "Hello1" + 2 is "Hello12".

 When more than one operator appears in an expression, they are evaluated according to order of operations.
-Generally speaking, Java evaluates oper- ators from left to right (as we saw in the previous section).
+Generally speaking, Java evaluates operators from left to right (as we saw in the previous section).
 But for numeric operators, Java follows mathematical conventions.

 Any time you want to override the order of operations (or you are not